raspberrypilearning/fart-detector/WORKSHEET.md

 ### The practise

 Okay so let's go ahead and wire up the resistor ladder on our breadboard.
-Here is a quick reference table for the resistor values that you need to use and what pins they are connected to:
+Here is a quick reference table for the resistor values that you need to use and what pins they should be connected to:

 R0 | R1 | R2 | R3 | R4
 --- | --- | --- | --- | ---
 47k | 47k | 22k | 10k | 4.7k
 GND | GPIO 17 | GPIO 18 | GPIO 22 | GPIO 23

-The resistor [colour bands](http://en.wikipedia.org/wiki/Electronic_color_code#Resistor_color-coding) will also match those on the diagram below.
-Use the jumper cables to make the connections shown, the colour of the wires does not matter.
+The resistor [colour bands](http://en.wikipedia.org/wiki/Electronic_color_code#Resistor_color-coding) will match those on the diagram below.
+Use the jumper cables to make the connections shown and remember the colour of the wire does not matter.
 You'll notice a jumper needs to go between H1 and F8 on the breadboard.
 This is just to expand the number of holes that are connected to pin 2 of the air quality sensor and allows us to t-off each of the resistors that make up the ladder.

 ![](images/fzz_c.png)

 When you're done you should have something like this.
 You'll notice that for some of the connections we have just used bare wire (instead of a jumper) pushed flat to the breadboard.
-This can be a nice way of keeping things tidy.
+This can be a nice way of keeping things tidy but either way will work fine.

 ![](images/breadboard_done.jpg)

+## Step 4: Write code to calibrate the ladder